ataradov/usb-sniffer/README.md

 When a board with a blank EEPROM is connected, it would enumerate as an unconfigured FX2LP device.

+Note: on Windows blank FX2LP will enumerate as an unknown USB device.
+Use supplied dummy [INF file](bin/blank_fx2lp.inf) as a driver.
+It will associate blank FX2LP device with a generic WinUSB driver, so it would be recognized by the tools.
+Once the firmware runs, it would supply necessary descripptors automatically.

 The first step is to load the firmware into the MCU SRAM:
 ```
 ./usb_sniffer --mcu-sram usb_sniffer.bin